 Professor Lorimer Moseley, a Pain Specialist explains how persistent pain can develop and helps people living with fibromyalgia and/or persistent pain to understand it a little better.

 There are a lot of unknowns about what causes fibromyalgia and there is no specific test that diagnoses it.
 Instead a diagnosis is made based on the symptoms a person has.
 It is important to recognise fibromyalgia symptoms and treatment can then be started.
 Treatment is complex and needs input from a lot of different health professionals to be successful.
 The main aim of fibromyalgia treatment is to get the person managing the pain so it’s not controlling their lives and stopping them from working, socialising, engaging in hobbies and living independently.
 The pain can improve, and a person can get back to doing what they want.
-This is provided the person is willing to engage in a physiotherapy exercise programme and are ready to accept the diagnosis of fibromyalgia.
+This is provided the person is willing to engage with physiotherapy and the other treatments mentioned above and are ready to accept the diagnosis of fibromyalgia.